Ossessione: Plot

 Gino stays in Ancona and gets a job holding up an advertisement sign for Spagnolo.
 One day, Giuseppe and Giovanna run into Gino by chance, and the three go to a bar where Giuseppe sings in a voice competition.
 While he is on stage, Gino confesses to Giovanna that he tried to forget her but could not and tries again to convince her to leave with him.
-Even though Giovanna still has feelings for Gino, she refuses and tells him that she will stay with her husband, to which he angrily replies “then I’ll come back to the tavern, is that what you want?”
+Even though Giovanna still has feelings for Gino, she refuses and tells him that she will stay with her husband, to which he angrily replies, "Then I'll come back to the store.
+Is that what you want?"

-After the voice competition, Gino, Giuseppe, and Giovanna leave together to return to the Braganas’ tavern.
+After the voice competition, Gino, Giuseppe, and Giovanna leave together to return to the Braganas' tavern.
 Giuseppe has been celebrating his successful singing performance and is quite drunk.
 Gino and Giovanna take advantage of his inebriated state and conspire to murder him.
 They convince Giuseppe to let Gino drive and stage the murder as a traffic accident.

 In the aftermath of their crime, tensions begin to arise.
 Gino wants to sell the tavern and leave, while Giovanna wants to stay and run the tavern.
 Gino feels guilty about the murder, and his guilt is amplified by the fact that he is now living in the home of the man he killed.
 This causes him to feel trapped and he acts coldly toward Giovanna.

 Giovanna hosts a party at the tavern to increase business, and Spagnolo shows up at the party.
 Gino is initially happy to see his friend, but he becomes agitated when Spagnolo tries to get him to leave and go traveling.
 Spagnolo implies that he knows of Gino's crime, and Gino loses his temper and punches Spagnolo.
 A bystander, who is actually a detective that has been investigating Gino and Giovanna, helps Spagnolo up.
-As Spagnolo walks away, Gino calls out to him, but he doesn't turn around.
+As Spagnolo walks away, Gino calls out to him, but he does not turn around.

+In a brief scene, Spagnolo is seen as having arrived to speak to someone who works in an office at the police office.